TodWulff/V2.2526_Config/README.md

 Printer Details, for those who may be interested:
 - 12-cart ERCF with ERCPs - ERCF mounted to back, ERCPs are on a rack collocated IVO printer
-- ERCP imputed use of a tool-head filatment detector switch which I folded into the design of the Orbiter v1.5 adapter
+- ERCP imputed use of a tool-head filament detector switch which I folded into the design of the Orbiter v1.5 adapter
 - 7OW/PT1000 AB Print Head housing a Phaetus Dragon HF HE with an Orbiter Extruder fitted thereto.
 - An accelerometerized AB Toolhead PCB was designed, built and installed, oriented to clear stuffs